libp2p/docs/content/concepts/content-routing.md

 distance to the `CID`.

 Ideally, the peer will be able to retrieve the `multiaddr` from the `PeerStore` to dial the peer and retrieve the content.
-Still, if the `multiaddr` is unknown, the peer will need to perform additional peer discovery.
+If the `multiaddr` is unknown, the peer will need to perform additional peer discovery.
 The peer can perform another walk by completing a new DHT query to find the peer's address.

 <!-- to add add diagram -->